Hamiltonian learning via quantum Zeno effect: Experimental results

 We performed the experiment on a chain of 109 qubits, applying the Zeno reshaping procedure with $r=10$ kicks and a total evolution time of $ T = 1 $.
 The Hamiltonian parameters were chosen as $ h = 1/8 $ and $ J = 1/16 $ to satisfy the conditions outlined in Section \ref{sec:bound}.
 To run the protocol, every setting of fiducial state, measurement operator, and reshaping configuration was executed with 900 shots on the hardware.
 The entire experiment was executed in 4 minutes and 24 seconds.
-Figure ~\ref{fig:exp_results} (a) shows the specific selection of physical qubits used on the \texttt{ibm\_brisbane} processor to implement the chain.
+Figure~\ref{fig:exp_results} (a) shows the specific selection of physical qubits used on the \texttt{ibm\_brisbane} processor to implement the chain.
 In panel Fig.~\ref{fig:exp_results} (b) we quantify the reconstruction error via the relative difference $\delta_j \;=\;\bigl|c_j - \hat c_j\bigr|/\lvert c_j\rvert$.
 This normalized metric compensates for the inherently different scales of one‑ and two‑body terms.
 The distribution of \(\delta_j\) shows that the protocol achieves an average relative error around $10\%$.
 Panel Fig.~\ref{fig:exp_results} (c) instead shows the reconstructed coefficients \(\{\hat c_j\}\) grouped by interaction order: one‑body terms \(h_i\) (orange) and two‑body couplings \(J_{ij}\) (purple).
 The dashed horizontal lines refer to the true parameter values.
+We can see that the experimentally estimated parameters are close to their theoretical values, having average error $|h-\hat{h}| \approx 0.021\pm0.005$ and $|J-\hat{J}| \approx 0.012\pm0.004$.
+Notice that these small errors with narrow error bars are only possible thanks to randomized compiling and error mitigation.
+Without them, error dominates, and the evolution according to the Hamiltonian $H$ of Eq.\thinspace\eqref{eq:hamil_exp} is lost.
+Therefore, our protocol validates the use of random compilation and error mitigation to improve results in quantum simulation.
 More details on the hardware implementation are provided in Appendix~\ref{appendix:hardware}.